jivoi/jivoi.github.io/_drafts/2016-01-22-linux-sysadm-devops-interview-questions.md

 ###[[⬆]]Fun Questions:

 * A careless sysadmin executes the following command: ```chmod 444 /bin/chmod ``` - what do you do to fix this?

+{% highlight bash %}
+Default permission is 755.
+Y can use C\C++\Python\Perl and other language to fix this.

+#!/usr/bin/python
+import os
+os.chmod("/bin/chmod", 0755)
+{% endhighlight %}

 * I've lost my root password, what can I do?

+{% highlight bash %}
+Simple boot in sigle mode and change it.
+Change in grub -> init=/bin/bash -> boot -> run $mount -o remount,rw / -> change root password with $ passwd root
+{% endhighlight %}

 * I've rebooted a remote server but after 10 minutes I'm still not able to ssh into it, what can be wrong?

+{% highlight bash %}
+If it does not ping, maybe proble with network\firewall If it pings but you can not to connect to it with ssh maybe problem with ssh config\firewall rules Bad permission for ssh keys
+Wrong password
+{% endhighlight %}

 * If you were stuck on a desert island with only 5 command-line utilities, which would you choose?

+{% highlight bash %}
+you do not need computer on a desert island because there is no enegry =)
+{% endhighlight %}

 * You come across a random computer and it appears to be a command console for the universe.
 What is the first thing you type?

+{% highlight bash %}
+It cool to live forever =)
+change user 'mylogin' expiration from '84109-12-23' to 'never' usermod -e "" mylogin
+{% endhighlight %}

 * Tell me about a creative way that you've used SSH?

+{% highlight bash %}
+add to .ssh/config this lines and install tor and you can use ssh with tor.
+Host *.onion
+    ProxyCommand socat - SOCKS4A:localhost:%h:%p,socksport=9050
+{% endhighlight %}

 * You have deleted by error a running script, what could you do to restore it?

+{% highlight bash %}
+While script is running it is not deleted
+Find pid of running script and restore it from procfs ls -l /proc/4607/fd/4 lr-x------ 1 juliet juliet 64 Apr  7 03:19 /proc/4607/fd/4 -> /home/juliet/testing.txt (deleted)
+$ cp /proc/4607/fd/4 testing.txt.bk
+{% endhighlight %}

 ###[[⬆]]Demo Time: